jagdinsky/interpreter/README.md

 2) There are only two data types: integer variables (int32) and arrays of integer variables.
     1. Variables are initialized by consecutives alphabetic letters and ASSIGN operator:
     > x := 3
-    2. Arrays are initialized by consecutives letters and rectangular brackets:
-    > arr[3]

-Array "arr[n]" is initialized for (n + 1) element, you can change value of the last element while initializing:
+    2. Arrays are initialized by consecutives letters and rectangular brackets.
+Array "arr[n]" is initialized for (n + 1) element, you can change value of the last element while initializing.
+After this code "arrone" will contain {0, 0, 0} and "arrtwo" will contain {0, 0, 0, 0, 6}.

+    > arrone[3]
-  > arr[3] = 5
+    > arrtwo[5] = 6

-Now "arr" contains {0, 0, 0, 5}.
 3) Program supports following operators:

     1. Left bracket